 To place the word “Ultimate” in your title means you must be very sure you are going to be good at what you do, otherwise you are a meme in waiting.
 “Ultimate Racing 2D” is the latest in a very long line of top-down racers – a genre of gaming I love to bits – but also one that is very, very saturated.
 Does this one stand out as a top tier racer?
 It’s close…

 There is no damage model in Ultimate Racing 2D, which initially made me quite disappointed.
 However, having played this game alongside the damage heavy New Star GP, this game is by far more enjoyable because there is no damage model.
 The AI, whilst competent, will happily barge you out the way, and contact will slow you down to a crawl.
 Quite frankly, that is penalty enough as it can hurt your progress.
 Races can be as long or as short as you like but tyre wear and fuel are huge factors.
-The biggest complaint I have about the game is that usually after 3 or 4 laps, you have to pit for both and so any kind of strategic value to managing tyres, or saving fuel, is utterly pointless.
-Sometimes in a 10 lap race, you may decide to pit twice or three times but that is literally it for strategy.
+My biggest complaints initially with the game was that the tyres would wear out far too quickly but this has been patched out over time.
+Now tyre wear can be scaled to suit or turned off.

 A copy of the game was provided by the developer for review.